 Online course delivery is a substantial source of growth in community colleges.
-According to the National Center for Education Statistics (NCES), 96 percent of public two-year institutions offered only percent of public two-year institutions offered online courses in fiscal year 2007 (http://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2009044).
+According to the National Center for Education Statistics (NCES), 96 100% of Illinois community colleges offer online courses. percent of public two-year institutions offered online courses in fiscal year 2007 (http://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2009044).
 During fiscal year 2008, all Illinois community colleges offered courses using the internet.
 Nearly one in ten (9.6 percent) Illinois community college enrollments was in an online course, and online FTE in fiscal year 2008 accounted for 14.7 percent of total FTE.
 Since fiscal year 2004, the number of online courses increased 62.6 percent, while the number of students enrolled in them increased 97.4 percent.